Banking Responsible Investments Products & Services

 The field of conservation finance is at an inflection point where it will need to migrate beyond donor-driven financing to commercial, investor-driven vehicles.
 Comparatively few sustainable investment opportunities exist in this area today, even though resources such as water and forests have the potential to deliver regular "natural" income streams.
 However, our research has shown that there is demand for such financial products among both private and institutional investors.
 After all, such products can offer not only a double dividend – financial and environmental – but a financial investment in growth markets and portfolio diversification offering protection against anticipated macroeconomic development (e.g., the limitation of national resources) and regulatory changes (e.g., offsetting biodiversity requirements for industrial companies).

 The main goal of sustainable investments is financial returns with portfolio solutions and single investments that meet sustainability/ESG (environmental, social and governance) criteria.
 Our sustainable investment offering comprises portfolio solutions as well as products across all asset classes, including equities, fixed income, real estate, alternative investments, index solutions and thematic investments.
 Moreover, Credit Suisse Real Estate Investment Management, one of the largest real estate holders, considers sustainability essential in developing and managing investments.
-To find out more about our sustainable investment approach and about investment products and services in Switzerland, visit the dedicated website.

 Throughout 2016, we conducted sustainability-related research across our divisions.
 For example, Investment Solutions & Products Research in the International Wealth Management division published an update to its research into global megatrends, with corporate governance featuring as one of three megatrends discussed.
 The unit also introduced microfinance as a high-profile theme and a focus topic for its research in 2017, and it published the first ever research analysis by a bank on animal welfare and its impact on investors in food-related businesses.